 10xDS has helped banks automate pre-processing activities of Trade Finance like extracting data from application forms, invoices and transport documents, automating workflow and in processing steps such as validating the terms and conditions such as anti-Money laundering (AML), financial crime compliance (FCC) and sanction checks.
 In addition to that, we have also helped in capturing the payment details in the banking application before it gets authorized.
 In addition to helping our clients reduce up to 50% of their FTE costs, we were also able to significantly reduce the manual errors thereby helping them meet the compliance targets.

+We have successfully deployed RPA solutions in Dubai and around the world and helped enterprises drive digital transformation.
 If you are looking for help to automate Trade Finance Processing, talk to our experts.